FireguiQueen/fastfetch/README.md

 3. Save it: `ctrl + o` > `enter` > `ctrl + x`

 ### Download custom ASCIIs
-P.s.
-I didn't made the asciis myself, I used [emojicombos](https://emojicombos.com/rem-ascii-art).
-I highly recommend it since it also allows you to generate ASCII art from an image.
+The ASCII art found in [asciis](./asciis) wasn't created by me.
+I used [EmojiCombos](https://emojicombos.com/rem-ascii-art), which I highly recommend since it also allows you to easily generate ASCII art from an image.

 ## 🛠 `config.jsonc`
 You can customize Fastfetch’s output by editing its config file: